 Where to watch fireworks on Fourth of July in Hawaiʻi

 Listed below are Fourth of July fireworks shows celebrated throughout the Hawaiian Islands.
 Our list includes the large annual public fireworks displays on Hawai'i Island, Kaua'i, Maui, and O'ahu.
 We also provide tips for photographing fireworks, which tend to fill the Hawaiian skyline for Independence Day, as well as for New Year's celebrations.
 If you plan to purchase and set off fireworks, we provide links to the state laws restricting fireworks.
-State of … [Read more...] about Where to watch fireworks on Fourth of July in Hawaiʻi
+State … [Read more...] about Where to watch fireworks on Fourth of July in Hawaiʻi

 Make Music Day Hawai’i

 Make Music Day MMD is a worldwide celebration of music held every year on June 21 — the summer solstice and longest day of the year.
-Started in France in 1982 as the “Fête de la Musique” (festival of music), MMD is now held on the same day in more than 1,000 cities in 120 countries.
 The daylong musical free-for-all celebrates music in all its forms.
-Rather than a traditional music festival of professional bands, Make Music Day promotes the natural music maker in … [Read more...] about Make Music Day Hawai’i
+Rather than a traditional music festival of professional bands, Make Music Day promotes the natural music maker in all of us—regardless of age, ethnicity, or skill level (especially skill level!).
+Started in France in 1982 as the “Fête de la Musique” (festival … [Read more...] about Make Music Day Hawai’i